-All options and warrants granted are vested and are exercisable as of December 31, 2011.
+All options and warrants granted are vested and are exercisable as of March 31, 2012 except 650,000 which will be vesting in next six months.

 (A) INCENTIVE AND NON-STATUTORY STOCK OPTION PLANS

 The Company maintains several Incentive and Non-Statutory Stock Option Plans ("Plans") for its employees and consultants.
 Options granted under these Plans to an employee of the Company become exercisable over a period of no longer than ten (10) years and no less than twenty percent (20%) of the shares are exercisable annually.
 Options are not exercisable, in whole or in part, prior to one (1) year from the date of grant unless the Board specifically determines otherwise, as provided.